24/7 Emergency Service

 Locate and repair the source of the water ingress: burst pipe, overflow, failed washing machine or dishwasher, roof leak, fractured cold main, storage cistern overflow, shower tray waste failure.
 Acoustic correlation and thermal imaging used for concealed leaks.
 A same-visit repair is standard for accessible pipework; concealed under-floor or in-ceiling repairs typically need a second visit for reinstatement.

-Industrial-grade drying
+Industrial-grade structural drying (IICRC S500)

 Ceiling, plaster and redecoration